 Arlington is an excellent improved red clover variety.
 It is a very productive yielder, and with its improved disease resistance and winter hardiness it remains productive longer than common medium red clover.
 High yielding and tolerant to potato leaf hopper.
 It will persist 3+ years and is a real producer.
-Preinoculated. \$165.00/50#

 MEDIUM RED CLOVER - Common Medium Red Clover.
 Great for short rotations - seed with a grain or ryegrass to cut first year, second year 2-3 cuttings clover.
 Vigorous re-growth, good yield.
 Excellent source of Nitrogen.
+High cover crop value due to vigor, resilience, return of N or forage.
 Variety Not Stated.
-Limited supply Preinoculated. \$165.00/50#
+Preinoculated. \$145.00/50#bag

 MAMMOTH RED CLOVER - A single cut clover used primarily as plowdown or in temporary seedings.
 Mammoth produces a larger first cutting than Medium Red Clover but has less re-growth.
-A dense stand of Mammoth will add 70-\$160.00/50# 150 lb Nitrogen per acre.
+A dense stand of Mammoth will add 70-150 lb Nitrogen per acre. \$145.00/50#bag